sijanregmi/Hacktoberfest2022-1/App Development/readme.md

-This directory is for web-development projects.
+This directory is for app-development projects.

 Just create a seperate directory(folder) for your project and add your files in that.